 Sustainability Reporting Initiative

-Fighting climate change is one of the key principles at Innergex.
-Generating renewable energy exclusively means we are a low emitting source of greenhouse gas (GHG) emissions, relative to other energy sources, that promotes cleaner air as our facilities produce no air pollution and no significant GHG emissions.
-In 2014, we conducted our first GHG accounting of Scope 1 emissions resulting from our operations, which at the time included Canada and the United States.
+Fighting climate change is one of the key principles driving our work at Innergex.
+Generating renewable energy exclusively means we are a low emitting source of greenhouse gas (GHG) emissions, relative to other energy sources.

-The results illustrated that our facilities produce electricity with no significant amounts of GHG emissions and in fact the amounts of renewable energy generated offset more than our own modest emissions (such as from vehicles or short-term backup generation due to outages).
-In 2019, we committed to disclosing our GHG emissions on an annual basis going forward.
+Our results illustrate that our facilities produce electricity with no significant amounts of GHG emissions and in fact the amounts of renewable energy generated offset more than our own modest emissions (such as from vehicles or short-term backup generation during outages).
+In 2019, we committed to disclosing our GHG emissions on an annual basis.
 Increasing our output of renewable energy will allow us to make a bigger contribution in the fight against climate change to help build a cleaner future.